totemic-tools/poly_post/README.md

 * Supports markdown with structured metadata in JSON
 * Loads files directly from configured paths
-* Supports multiple directories with markdown that can be specified as different resources
+* Supports multiple directories with markdown files that can be specified as different resources
 * Supports code highlighting in `code` blocks using [makeup](https://github.com/elixir-makeup/makeup)
 * Stores content in single process-owned ETS tables
 * Can update content during runtime by calling `PolyPost.build_and_store!/1` or `PolyPost.build_and_store_all!/0`